andrewntu/personal_website/index.markdown

 ---

 Hi, I'm Cheng-Nan Liu, a Highly motivated third-year Ph.D. student with extensive experience in time series data analysis and machine learning applications in Seismology.
-Skilled in both independent research and collaborative projects, with multiple publications in leading geophysical journals..
+Skilled in both independent research and collaborative projects, with multiple publications in leading geophysical journals.

 Welcome to my personal website!